tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Aug 17 2007

-Sunni O'Hara (a 49-year-old White college dropout) entered a church, ready to deliver a speech to religious people.
+Sunni O'Hara (a 49-year-old white college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Sunni O'Hara had extensive experience in preaching her views to theists.
 She was not afraid.
 As Sunni O'Hara entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Sunni O'Hara used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Sunni O'Hara argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.